saltycog/PsiCAT/PsiCAT.Core/daemon/README.md

 ```

 The installer will:
-1. Detect your existing installation
-2. Ask if you want to update
+1. Check the latest commit hash on the main branch
+2. Compare with your installed commit hash
+3. If an update is available, ask for confirmation
-3. Create a backup of your configuration and data
+4. Create a backup of your configuration and data
-4. Pull the latest Docker image
+5. Build the latest Docker image locally
-5. Restart the service with the new image
+6. Restart the service with the new image

-Your data (`data/`, `.env`) is preserved during updates.
+Your data (`data/`, `.env`, and `.psicat-commit`) are preserved during updates.

 ## Troubleshooting